chandanhpcic/docs/source/security.rst

 Intro
 ............................................................

-Within the OPNsense team and community we spend a lot of time safeguarding our software and keeping up with the latest threats, like checking used software against CVE's on every release, implementing best practices in our development methods and offering clear and transparent release engineering.
+Within the Reticen8 team and community we spend a lot of time safeguarding our software and keeping up with the latest threats, like checking used software against CVE's on every release, implementing best practices in our development methods and offering clear and transparent release engineering.